qwx9/notes/net/algorithms/text/exact.index.md

 		        k = 4
 	                ↓
-	W	a c a b b a d
+	P	a c a b b a d

 	l
 		…